tdg5/reqless-rb/README.md

 Tagging / Tracking
 ==================
-In qless, 'tracking' means flagging a job as important.
+In reqless, 'tracking' means flagging a job as important.
 Tracked jobs have a tab reserved for them in the web interface, and they also emit subscribable events as they make progress (more on that below).
 You can flag a job from the web interface, or the corresponding code: